It’s February. It’s cold. And I feel like the “Christmas-food” isn’t ending this year.

 - Drizzle flesh with olive oil and put flesh down on baking sheet.

 - Roast until squash is tender when pricked with a fork, about 40 minutes.
 Place baking sheet on cooling rack.
+Let cool for 10 minutes before starting the rest of the soup.

 - Season with cinnamon, nutmeg, salt and pepper to taste.
 Serve hot.